nikphillydev/NP1_DRONE/README.md

 # NP1 DRONE
 Building a quadcopter from scratch.
-Hardware and software by Nikolai Philipenko, University of Alberta.
+Hardware (KiCAD) and software (STM32 C/C++) by Nikolai Philipenko, University of Alberta.
 ## Hardware Overview [In Progress]
 Hardware includes 2 custom PCB designs on the vehicle side:
 1. Flight Control Computer (FCC)